 If you remember correctly, the Tego Nova speaker had a very odd shape, with four “legs” and a baffle you could extend for richer bass.
 This time, Tego has gone with a much simpler – albeit larger – shape.
-The Cera looks like someone took an over sized 8 Ball (the one they sent me was black) and sliced off an equal section on the top and the bottom.
-The design is much more pleasing to the eyes than a lot of the other speakers that come through my door – not blocky and angular, but rounded and attention grabbing.
+The Cera looks like someone took an oversized 8 Ball (the one they sent me was black) and sliced off an equal section on the top and the bottom.
+The design is much more pleasing to the eyes than a lot of the other speakers that come through my door – not blocky and angular, but rounded and attention-grabbing.
 On the bottom of the Cera is a rubber foot, so that you can sit it places without any worries of it slipping and sliding.
 On the top face, you can see the buttons to turn the volume up and down, and to fast forward or rewind what is playing (next track or previous track on the iPhone).
-Around the bottom of the outside shell is an audio jack and the USB port for charging.
+Around the bottom of the outside shell is an audio jack and a USB port for charging.
 All fairly standard, right?

 The sound quality was also better than I had expected, with nice and crisp highs, clear mids, and decent lows.
-Unfortunately the bass wasn’t what I was hoping for, but after looking at the actual speaker on it I have to say that they’re pushing it for all it is worth here.
+Unfortunately, the bass wasn’t what I was hoping for, but after looking at the actual speaker on it I have to say that they’re pushing it for all it is worth here.
 Not only was the sound quality better than expected, but the sound volume was much more than I had hoped for.
 I was able to put this little thing on my deck outside and still hear it in the house about forty feet away.
 With the aforementioned conical diffuser, I was also able to hear it from pretty much anywhere in my yard, which was nice because it brought sound to my pool.
 It really made me wish that someone would make a waterproof one of these tiny portable speakers, because I would line the supports on my pool with them – but I digress.

-Bottom Line: If you are in the market for a nice and small portable speaker with good sound responsiveness and dynamic range, you could do a lot worse than the Cera by Tego Audio.
+Bottom Line: If you are in the market for a nice small portable speaker with good sound responsiveness and dynamic range, you could do a lot worse than the Cera by Tego Audio.

-You can grab a Tego Audio Cera of your very own from the Tego Audio website for $89.99 for one, or $199.99 for a three pack.
+You can grab a Tego Audio Cera of your very own from the Tego Audio website for $89.99 for one, or $199.99 for a three-pack.